You Can Sue City Hall

 You may also encounter some obstacles depending on the type of case.
 Many laws cap the amount of damages that you can potentially recover from the government.
 Certain types of lawsuits - such as medical malpractice lawsuits against a government hospital or personal injury lawsuits against legislators acting in an official capacity - may be precluded as well.
 An attorney should be able to guide you through these and similar obstacles.

 The old days when "the King could do no wrong" are over so you probably have a right to a day in court.
-Common suits include certain kinds of negligence (not maintaining a lighthouse, improperly designing a road) that are uniquely governmental in nature.
 If you're injured and believe you might have legal recourse, your first step should be to consult an attorney.
 You will be asked to give a detailed description of the accident and injury.
-You can have an experienced law firm evaluate the merits of your claim for free right here.
+You can have an experienced personal injury attorney evaluate the merits of your claim for free for the initial evaluation.